 (5) The timing must be in sync with the class schedule.
 Because we are teaching our students how to make a documentary from soup to nuts, they often only have a day or two for filming before they move on to learning how to edit their pieces.
 While we often get contacted by people and institutions who want our students to document a particular event, if it doesn’t fit in to the production timeframe of our class or camp, it unfortunately would not be a good fit.

 (6) Access is essential.
 The organization would need to allow our students access to film at a time which is mutually convenient (but within the window of filming opportunity noted above).
 Generally the production teams are made up of three individuals and would not need more than two or three hours to shoot (including set-up time).
 Very often they are working professionals so stories which can be filmed on weekends or evenings are preferable.

 (7) Permissions are essential.
 While these are learning exercises, we do feature the completed works online and quite a few of them at annual community film festivals.
 Therefore, we must have written releases from those who appear in the video signed either at or prior to the filming day.
 We generally provide our own releases (or can accept a copy of an organization’s existing documents if you have blanket releases for program participants).
 We cannot edit out or blur out individuals at a later time.
-Please also note that any filming of minors will require permission from parents either through our release forms (which we can send in advance of the filming date) or through yours (if you have a blanket release form for filming/photography).
+Please also note that, due to complications of securing releases from parents or schools during the timeframe of our production, we cannot cover stories which are based in schools or youth programs.

 To see some examples of past community stories, visit our YouTube page.

 If you think that your story meets all of these parameters, we’d love to talk to you.
 Please contact Docs In Progress Educational Programs Manager Andrea Passafiume at andrea AT docsinprogress DOT org or 301-789-2797.